 Student Health Team

 Healthcare is provided to all medical, graduate, physician assistant and nursing students in the College of Medicine and their spouses and children.
 Beth Wallen, MD, MPH, is the director of Student Health.
-The office is staffed with physicians, nurse practitioners and physician assistants, along with a dedicated staff including the office associate coordinator, Janice Mesarick, and an administrative senior LPN, Patty Hamner.
+The office is staffed with physicians, nurse practitioners and physician assistants, along with a dedicated staff including the office associate coordinators, Janice Mesarick and Angie Phillips, and an administrative senior LPN, Patty Hamner.

 Student Health provides comprehensive primary-care services.
 These include acute and chronic care for medical problems, preventive healthcare including gynecology, family planning services and well-child visits.
 Referrals to specialists are provided as necessary by the Student Health providers.